Written By: Vahid Moradi

-Perhaps you have seen a chronograph on a friend’s luxury watch and wondered what the extra clock on their watch face is for.
-Or, maybe you have had a chronograph on your own luxury watch for years and just not known how to properly use it.
-Whatever your reason for exploring how to properly use a chronograph, this article will help distinguish what a chronograph is, the different types of chronographs that exist as complications in watches, how to use them, and of course the practical applications.
+Perhaps you have seen a chronograph on a friend's luxury watch and wondered what the extra clock on their watch face is for.
+Or, maybe you have had a chronograph on your own luxury watch for years and have just not known how to properly use it.
+Whatever your reason for exploring how to properly use a mechanical chronograph, this article will help distinguish what a chronograph is, the different types of chronographs that exist as watch complications, how to use them, and of course the practical applications.

 Very simply, the term chronograph is a type of complication within a luxury watch that measures a specific amount of time.
-In layman’s terms, a chronograph could be referred to as a stopwatch but the reality is that a chronograph is slightly more sophisticated.
+This type of watch was invented by Nicolas Mathieu Rieussec.
+In layman's terms, compared to regular watch chronograph could be referred to as a stopwatch but the reality is that a chronograph is slightly more sophisticated.

 Typically, choosing a chronograph watch over a standard luxury watch boils down to individual preferences and needs.
 At CJ Charles, we have a myriad of IWC watches for sale, as this watch brand is known for its premium chronograph features.
 We also offer pre owned IWC watches, as the elite brand also specializes in limited edition watches - making their timepieces a true rarity.
 Read our articles answering the questions, "should I buy an IWC watch," and, "IWC vs Rolex," for more information on the brand.